 Finding 2.
-The estimated measure life for the Nicor Gas HER program is three years.
-This means that if reports are sent for one year, treatment customers will continue to achieve savings for two more years after reports are stopped.
+The estimated effective useful life of the Nicor Gas HER program in first year equivalents is two years.
+This means that if reports are sent for one year (meaning one heating season), treatment customers will achieve lifetime savings that are approximately double those achieved in the initial year.

 Recommendation 1.
-The results of this research, a decay rate of 46% and a measure life of three years, should be considered in determining persistence factors and measure life for the Illinois TRM.
-This study represents one data point in a broader literature and any values created for the Illinois TRM should also take the broader literature into account.
+The decay rate of 46% should be considered in determining persistence factors and measure life for the Illinois Technical Reference Manual (IL TRM).8 This study represents one data point in a broader literature, and any values created for the IL TRM should also take the broader literature into account.
 Combining the results of this research and the GPY3 evaluation shows that lifetime savings from the GPY3 program were almost nine million therms or a bit more than double the therm savings achieved in GPY3.